DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-column-visibility.md

 Field | Type | Description
 ------|------|------------
-columnName | string | The name of a column to extend. togglingEnabled | boolean | Specifies whether a column visibility can be changed by end-user.
+columnName | string | The name of a column to extend. togglingEnabled | boolean | Specifies whether an end-user can change column visibility.

 ## Localization Messages